-2. Shoes:

 - a.
+Students must be in complete uniform when they arrive at RCSA.
+IDs/Lanyards are considered to be a part of the uniform requirement. - b.
+Uniforms must fit and be worn appropriately.
+Uniforms should not be tight fitting and should remain intact throughout the entire day at school. - c.
+Students must remain in full uniform until after they leave RCSA. - d.
+Shoes: - a.
 Shoes must be closed toed dress shoes, or athletic shoes.
 No special designs or patterns (checkered plaid, camouflage, etc.) or wild colors are permitted.
 Shoes must be worn at all times. - b.
-The emphasis regarding shoes is safety for that reason, all shoelaces must be tied properly, all buckles fastened, all straps must be secured or velcroed nothing may dangle or drag from the shoe. - c.
-Slippers or thin-soled shoes, flip-flops, or open-toed shoes are not permitted - d.
+Slippers, Crocs, clogs, thin-soled shoes, flip-flops, open-toed shoes, or open back shoes are not permitted.
+Open back shoes include those with single straps around the back.
+Shoes must fully cover the back of the foot and front of foot. - c.
 Boots, Uggs, and high-heeled shoes are not permitted Heels on shoes may not be higher than one (1) inch.
 Roller shoes, "wheelies" or shoes with wheels are not permitted.